FiBzYY/fibzysgamemode/README.md

 ## Thank You for Choosing Bunny Hop by FiBzY!
 Every player matters greatly to me.
 Hope you enjoy the smooth and refined Bhop experience—happy hopping!

+Note: if you fork this keep the About: the same its disrespectful to change my README or About: